mikemadden42/pyutils/README.md

 ## Prerequisites

-These scripts rely on the a few external libraries.
+These scripts rely on a few external libraries.

 Install these with pip: